ossimlabs/omar-web-proxy/README.md

 # omar-web-proxy

+## Description

 The OMAR Web Proxy application acts as a proxy and reverse proxy for the OMAR services.

 This is a generic web proxy and for full installation instructions please see:

 - [install-guide](docs/install-guide/omar-web-proxy.md)